 Our crisis management team and our university leadership have been working together proactively during these past weeks to ensure sound strategies for adapting to the very fluid COVID-19 situation, seeking first and foremost your health and safety.
 As we continue to work hard to do our part to stop the spread of this health threat, here are some steps CU is taking:

 (1) We are following CDC guidance and cancelling or postponing large gatherings and events.
-We have postponed Feast and Fund (rescheduled for August 7), we are postponing Commencement (rescheduled for June 27), and Chapel/Assemblies will be delivered and live-streamed, but will not be required for in-person attendance.
+We have postponed Feast and Fund (rescheduled for August 7), we are postponing Commencement (rescheduled for June 27), and Chapel/chapels will be delivered and live-streamed, but will not be required for in-person attendance.